saitamasahil/skyscraper/docs/SCRAPINGMODULES.md

 database is in Microsoft Access (`*.mdb`) format.
 Binary data is held in subfolders (e.g. Screenshots, Cover) on the filesystem.

-Read the setup and config description of this module [here](CONFIGINI.md#gamebasefile).
+Read the setup and config description of the [GameBase DB module](CONFIGINI.md#gamebasefile).